This job is sometimes referred to by alternative titles

-- usually work regular office hours but may have to work nights or weekends
+- regular office hours but may have to work nights or weekends

-- usually work at front desks or reception areas of businesses and organisations.
+- at front desks or reception areas of businesses and organisations.

 What's the job really like?

 Christine Dalley finds her job as an admissions officer very rewarding.
-"While you're not actually giving people the surgery you are a big part of it happening for them.
+"While you're not actually giving people the surgery you're a big part of it happening for them.
 People that need surgery really appreciate what you do.